 4. Scale Logic has “Scan trusted domains = no” so we will NOT hop and sync users from trusted domains

-6. You can also force a sync to see a new user or group faster than 2 hours or have it “house clean” and remove deleted users and groups from share definitions
+6. You can also force a sync to see a new user or group or have it “house clean” and remove deleted users and groups from share definitions

 7. In failover HA on the ZX, you have to join AD on both nodes.
-Usually, you will do this BEFORE joining HA
+Usually, you will do this BEFORE joining the nodes in HA mode

 Troubleshooting